CBAM-FM: CBA

 The new station signed on as CBA on April 8, 1939.
 It was a 50,000-watt Class I-B station at 1050 AM.
-CBA was the CBC's clear-channel outlet for the Maritime provinces, heard in the daytime over much of New Brunswick, Nova Scotia and Prince Edward Island, and at night audible over much of Eastern Canada and the Northeastern United States.
+CBA was the CBC's clear-channel outlet for the Maritime provinces, heard in the daytime over much of New Brunswick, Nova Scotia, and Prince Edward Island, and at night audible over much of Eastern Canada and the Northeastern United States.

-As a result of the North American Regional Broadcasting Agreement treaty (NARBA), it moved to 1070 AM on March 29, 1941.
+As a result of the North American Regional Broadcasting Agreement treaty (NARBA), it moved to 1070 AM on March 29, 1941, sharing that clear-channel frequency with Los Angeles's KNX.
 The original city of licence was Sackville, the location of the transmitter site.
 The city of licence was later changed to Moncton in 1968 when the CBA transmitter, one 460 ft tower, moved to Dover Road in the rural community of Fox Creek near Moncton.
 In the 1950s and 1960s, CBA's studios were located on St. George Street in Moncton.

-In September 1970, CBA and its French-language counterparts CBAF and CBAFT were given approval to relocate their studios and offices in a new complex at 250 Archibald Street (today known as University Avenue).
+In September 1970, CBA and its French-language counterparts CBAF and CBAFT were given approval to relocate their studios and offices in a new complex at 250 Archibald Street, now known as University Avenue.